- Student AffairsStudent Affairs

 - Time Off/Returning

-Selected students may participate in Independent Study projects under guidance from a teacher at Amherst College without enrollment at host institutions and may pursue their studies elsewhere in the United States or abroad.
+Selected students may participate in Independent Study projects under guidance from teachers at Amherst College without enrollment at host institutions and may pursue their studies elsewhere in the United States or abroad.

 - The Twelve College Exchange